arjuna-technologies/OSM/README.md

 OSM
 ===

-Open Street Map support utilities
+Open Street Map support utilities for Java which allow parsing of XML response.

 License
 =======